• Skip to primary navigation

 Trees & Shrubs

 Many of our Southeastern forests are dominated by oaks and pines, which don't have much color in the fall.
-If you want vivid fall color in your backyard, these are some of the trees that shine.
-1. Japanese maple (Acer palmatum) With so many cultivars to choose from, you'll be able to find the right size, shape, and color for your backyard. …
+You can get amazing red, yellow and orange colors by planting these 5 trees that grow well in the Southeastern U.S. 1.
+Japanese maple (Acer palmatum) With so many cultivars to choose from, you'll be able to find the right size, …

-Continue Reading about The 5 Best Southeastern Trees for Fall Color
+Continue Reading about Five Trees with Amazing Fall Leaf Color in the Southeast

 Trees for Your Southern Landscape: A Walk through the Forest in Your Backyard